 Garner plays RJR Nabisco CEO “F. Ross Johnson.”
 I’m putting quote marks around a real person’s name because it is a character here.
 Garner does his work nearly to perfection.
 He is at his affable-but-tough best and delivers the best lines with great timing and verve.
 Garner is especially good with humorous analogies such as when he examines the buyout proposal and what he receives, he’s told not to mention his numbers in public.
 “I don’t think a skywriter’d have enough smoke for them all.”

-Oscar nominee Garner was a versatile actor doing comedy (such as “Move Over, Darling” with Doris Day), war (the classic WWII film “The Great Escape” – click here for my review) and television (his signature role as “Jim Rockford” on “The Rockford Files”) and was nominated for best actor in 1985’s “Murphy’s Romance”).
+Oscar nominee Garner was a versatile actor doing comedy (such as “Move Over, Darling” with Doris Day), war (the classic WWII film “The Great Escape” – click here for my review) and television (his best-remembered role as “Jim Rockford” on “The Rockford Files”) and was nominated for best actor in 1985’s “Murphy’s Romance”).

-- Jonathan Pryce earned a Golden Globe nomination for this one and he plays “Henry Kravis,” the egomaniacal, pretentious, nouveau riche financier who challenges Garner for the company.
+- Jonathan Pryce earned his Golden Globe nomination for this one and he plays “Henry Kravis,” the egomaniacal, pretentious, nouveau riche financier who challenges Garner for the company.
 Pryce gives the perfect air to the role and doesn’t under- or over-play the character.
-Pryce knows how to come off as the smug, high-brow know-it-all who is actually an iron fist in a velvet glove.
+Pryce knows how to come off as the smug, high-brow know-it-all who is an iron fist in a velvet glove.
 His resume includes “Pirates of the Caribbean” films as well as “Glengarry Glen Ross” and as a 007 foe in “Tomorrow Never Dies” (click here for my review).
 Perfect casting in this role, but since I’ve never seen or heard the real Kravis speak, I can’t say if the body type or mannerisms are spot-on.

 - Fred Dalton Thompson and Joanna Cassidy play “Jim and Linda Robinson,” Garner’s friends in banking and public relations.
-Thompson, with his signature voice, does a good job because it’s his voice is that all that’s needed to carry the character.
+Thompson, with his distinctive, signature voice, does a good job because it’s his voice is that all that’s needed to carry the character.
 His character is a bit constrained in the emotional area, but still comes out with a positive.
 Thompson was in “The Hunt for Red October” (click here for my review), “Days of Thunder” with Tom Cruise (click here for my review), the spy thriller “No Way Out” and two branches of the “Law & Order” TV franchise.
 He died at 73 in 2015 of cancer.

 - Golden Globe winner (not for this one) Cassidy one ups her screen husband with her smooth delivery and the chance to express emotion.
-I would have liked to have seen a bit more of her and she has also been in“Blade Runner,” “The Fourth Protocol” from the Frederick Forsyth novel (click here for my review), “Under Fire” and a string of TV roles.
+I would have liked to have seen a bit more of her and she has also been in “Blade Runner,” “The Fourth Protocol” from the Frederick Forsyth novel (click here for my review), “Under Fire” and a string of TV roles.
 She won for TV’s “Buffalo Bill.”

 - Oscar nominee Peter Riegert, who is best known as “Donald ‘Boon’ Schoenstein” in the comedy classic “Animal House,” plays “Peter Cohen,” the banker who tries to broker the deal and is Thompson’s subordinate.
 He shows a restrained but energetic style that fits perfectly to the role.
 Riegert did his best personal work in the little-remembered but truly outstanding “Local Hero” with Burt Lancaster (click here for my review), but his energetic style fits in well.
 He did a great turn on HBO’s critically acclaimed “The Sopranos” and most recently has notched credits on Netflix’s “Unbreakable Kimmy Schmidt.”
 Riegert was nominated for an Oscar for directing a live action short called “By Courier.”